Matheus-Schmitz/mapta/README.md

 Drugs:
 ![Drugs Predicted Class Probabilities](/images/drugs_predicted_class_probabilities.png?raw=true)

 After optimizing the prediction threshold so as to maximize F1 Scores, the following optimal thresholds are found, and the improvement in Confusion Matrix is displayed alongside.
+Confusion Matrix is measured on a test dataset which was not utilized during threshold optimization.

 LGBT:
 ![LGBT F1 Score Optimization](/images/lgbt_F1_vs_thresholds.png?raw=true)